San Agustin Church (Manila): History

+World War II

 During the Japanese occupation during the Second World War, San Agustin Church became a concentration camp.
 The Japanese troops removed the lower portion of the right front door of the church and placed sandbags on the resulting opening, turning the entrance into a makeshift machine gun post.
 In the final days of the Battle of Manila, hundreds of Intramuros residents and clergy were held hostage in the church by Japanese soldiers with many hostages killed during the three-week-long battle.
 It was the only one among seven churches of Intramuros to survive a leveling by combined American and Filipino ground forces in May 1945.
 While the church sustained damage to its roof, the adjacent monastery was completely destroyed.
-In the 1970s the monastery was rebuilt as a museum under the design of architect Angel Nakpil.
+In the 1970s, the monastery was rebuilt as a museum under the design of architect Angel Nakpil.
 The church was renovated in 2013, with its colorful facade replaced by a sedate stone-colored one.

+Post-WWII era

+On September 4, 2000, the image of Our Lady of Consolation was canonically crowned with a decree of canonical coronation by Pope John Paul II.
+The Church launched its first pilgrim image of Our Lady of Consolation on May 1, 2023, to promote the devotion to Our Lady.